Norskeaksel/AkselsGraphLibrary/README.md

     val startNode = 0
     graph.dijkstra(startNode)
-    val nodes: List<Int> = graph.getCastedNodes()
-    println("Shortest paths from source node $startNode:")
+    val nodes: List<Int> = graph.getCastedNodes() // Nodes are of type Any and must therefore be casted to Int println("Shortest paths from source node $startNode:")
-    repeat(graph.size()) { node ->
+    nodes.forEach { node ->
-        val distValue = graph.distanceTo(nodes[node])
+        val distValue = graph.distanceTo(node)
         val path = graph.getPath(node)
         println("To node $node: Distance $distValue Path: ${if (distValue < Int.MAX_VALUE) path else null}") }

     /* Output:
         Shortest paths from source node 0:
         Distance to node 0: 0.0 Path: [0]
         Distance to node 1: 7.0 Path: [0, 2, 1]
         Distance to node 2: 3.0 Path: [0, 2]
         Distance to node 3: 9.0 Path: [0, 2, 1, 3]
         Distance to node 4: 5.0 Path: [0, 2, 4]
         Distance to node 5: Infinity Path: null
     */

-    /* --- Example IntGraph Definition ---
+    /* Example IntGraph Definition:
          * An IntGraph can be defined the same way as the Graph same way as above,
          * but it can also be initialized with a size, because the nodes are integers values from 0 to n-1.
     */

     val n = graph.size()
     val intGraph = IntGraph(n)
-    graph.adjacencyList.forEachIndexed { node, edges -> // Add the same edges as the above Graph edges.forEach { edge -> // Pair(weight, destination node)
+    graph.getAllNodes().map { it as Int }.forEach { node -> // Add the same edges as the above Graph val edges = graph.getEdges(node) // List of Pair(weight, destination node)
-            intGraph.addEdge(node, edge.second, edge.first)
+        edges.forEach { edge -> // Pair(weight, destination node)
+            intGraph.addEdge(node, edge.second as Int, edge.first) // edge.first is the weight, edge.second is the destination node
         }
     }
     intGraph.dijkstra(startNode)
-    val intNodes: List<Int> = intGraph.nodes()
+    val intNodes: List<Int> = intGraph.getAllNodes()
     println("Shortest paths from source node $startNode:")
     intNodes.forEach{ node ->
         val distValue = intGraph.distanceTo(node)